 The data are posted at a 200 m grid resolution, which should not be confused with the true "on the ground" resolution.
-These products are derived as spatially varying averages from source data with resolutions ranging from a few hundred m to 1.5 km, making it difficult to specify the resolution at any point.
-As some estimates are derived as the average of 30 or more individual measurements, there is some degree of resolution enhancement such that the final resolution is better than that of the individual source products, but not well quantified.
+These products are derived as spatially varying averages from source data with resolutions ranging from 500 m to 1.5 km, making it difficult to specify the resolution at any point.
+For example, some estimates are derived as the average of 30 or more individual measurements.
+Although this enhances the final resolution beyond that of the individual source products, the amount is not well quantified.

-For work requiring finer resolution, it may be preferable to use the individual DLR TerraSAR-X (TSX)/TanDEM-X (TDX) and USGS Landsat data if available (MEaSUREs Greenland Ice Velocity: Selected Glacier Site Velocity Maps from InSAR; MEaSUREs Greenland Ice Velocity: Selected Glacier Site Velocity Maps from Optical Images).
+For work requiring finer resolution, it may be preferable to use the individual DLR TerraSAR-X (TSX)/TanDEM-X (TDX) and USGS Landsat data, if available (MEaSUREs Greenland Ice Velocity: Selected Glacier Site Velocity Maps from InSAR; MEaSUREs Greenland Ice Velocity: Selected Glacier Site Velocity Maps from Optical Images).